 Don’t forget the power of getting together in person.
 Even if it’s just once a quarter, bringing the team together helps build deeper bonds.
 When planning in-person events, use a tool to see who’s available and interested to maximize attendance.
 The goal isn’t to force fun but to create regular, low-pressure opportunities for connection that strengthen your team’s fabric.

-Live Your Company Values Daily
+How to Live Your Company Values Remotely

 Your company values are more than just words on a website; they are the guiding principles for how your team operates.
 As a manager, you bring these values to life through your daily actions.
 Effective leadership in any setting is built on clear communication, active collaboration, and a cohesive team spirit.
 This means being transparent, positive, and consistently available to answer questions and address concerns.